 Current Projects

-Head Position and Cognition
+Posture and Cognition

-We are reasearching the connection between forward head posture and cognition.
 Forward head posture may contribute to neck pain, which is the 4th leading cause of disability in the US.
-We hypothesize that upright posture is facilitated by engaging inhibitory control to prevent oneself from pulling one’s head forward in response to compelling stimuli.
+We hypothesize that upright posture is facilitated by engaging inhibitory control to prevent oneself from pulling one's head forward in response to compelling stimuli.
 We tested this by asking participants to sit at a computer and play a game.
 We manipulated motivation by offering some participants a reward if they get a high score.
 Results suggest that being highly motivated to perform well on the computer game causes people to move their heads forward (toward the computer screen) and that this tendency is associated with poor performance on a test of inhibitory control.
 We also found a surprisingly strong relation between forward head posture and verbal memory in older adults.
 We hypothesize that this may be caused by a common reliance of both functions on dopamine, which declines with age.
 Another study demonstrated that when people think about starting to walk, they project their heads forward in space, and that this tendency is associated with poor inhibitory control.

-Cognitive Influence on Muscle Organization
+Cognitive Influence on Muscle Activation

-We are collaborating with the Poise Project to bring the "Lighten Up" approach to broad populations, starting with care partners and people with Parkinson's disease.
-The Poise Project also has its eye on blue-collar workers, truck drivers, and people struggling with pain and addiction.
-We recently conducted a pilot investigation testing the effects of a group class intervention on neck muscle activation, postural alignment, and self-reported pain, in a sample of adults with chronic neck pain.
-The intervention was based on the Alexander technique, a set of tools for improving posture and mobility by improving awareness of habits, inhibiting excessive muscle activity, and redistributing postural tone.
-Previous studies have shown that private lessons in the Alexander technique are beneficial for neck pain, but this is the first investigation of group classes, which are likely to be more affordable for most people.
-Through this project we have obtained 7 grants, plus one contract to deliver Alexander-based courses to people living with Parkinson's disease and their care partners, as well as two small undergraduate research awards to deliver Alexander-based courses to people with chronic neck pain.
+A student in our lab obtained two separate undergraduate research awards to deliver Alexander-based courses to people with chronic neck pain.
+We conducted pilot investigations testing the effects of a group class intervention on neck muscle activation, postural alignment, and self-reported pain, in a sample of adults with chronic neck pain.
+Courses focused on teaching participants to improve awareness of psychomotor habits, inhibit excessive muscle activity, and redistribute postural tone.
+Previous studies have shown that private lessons in the Alexander technique are beneficial for neck pain, but these are the first investigation of group classes, which are likely to be more affordable than private lessons for most people.
+The second study in this pair compared Alexander technique to an exercise class and found that the two approaches have markedly different effects on neck muscle activation and overall perspective.

 Science Outreach